-33. Moved by Mr. Stratton moved, seconded by Messrs.
+33. Moved by Mr. Stratton, seconded by Messrs.
 Hippisley, Abernethy, and Norris, that:

 Whereas, A fundamental purpose of the Amateur Radio Service is to serve the public and the Nation as a voluntary noncommercial communication service, particularly with respect to the providing of emergency communications;